switchfootsid/Practical-Tensorflow/saving-restoring.md

   * Meta-data like weights
   * Collections like hyper-parameters - learning rates, optimizer

+Assume we're working with a hypothetical architecture called *SundayNet*.
+On a Sunday afternoon, you halted the training of *SundayNet* and decided to go out for a cold lassi (Indian sweetened milk).

-The following code block shows how to import pre-existing checkpoints and access the graph
+Monday morning you decide to get back to your *SundayNet*.
+The following code block shows how to resume training from where you left off by loading the book-keeping file called *checkpoints* and access the graph:
 ```
 # This function returns a Saver
 # Load previously saved meta-graph in the default graph